 I have worked on one group of enthusiasts, the so-called ‘French Prophets’, who defended enthusiasm against Protestant and Catholic opposition.
-They toured Britain in the seventeenth century delivering prophecies.
+In the early eighteenth century, they travelled the length and breath of Britain delivering ecstatic prophecies.

 ‘Discerning Spirits in the Early Enlightenment: The Case of the French Prophets’, in Michelle D. Brock, Richard Raiswell and David R. Winter (eds), Knowing Demons, Knowing Spirits in the Early Modern Period (Cham, Switzerland: Palgrave Macmillan, 2018), pp. 265-290.
 View Online | Find in Library

-This article explores interactions between enthusiasm and mysticism by examining the debate among Scottish mystics about whether to accept the ‘French Prophets’.
+This article explores interactions between enthusiasm and mysticism through Scottish mystics’ debates about whether to accept the ‘French Prophets’.

 In this article, I argue that the concept of ‘spiritual discernment’ allows us to find logic in apparently illogical beliefs.
 I place the mystics and prophets in their wider Scottish context and show how the debate between mystical prophets and mystics sceptical of enthusiasm influenced debates over religion across the eighteenth century.